African culture wall art

 Ancestral Rituals and Need for Authentic Spirituality

-Intergenerational Transmission and Duty of Memory
+Intergenerational Transmission and Duty to Memory

-The Psychological Impact of African Colors and Motifs
+Psychological Impact of African Colors and Patterns

 Contemporary Integration and Heritage Valorization